wf5w/WF5WRMail/README.md

 2. unzip the file, and note the name of the image
 3. burn the image to a micro-SD card or a USB Disk, or a USB Stick

-for linux: for example:
+##linux: for example:

+if your SD-Card (or USB stick) is /dev/xxx1 and /dev/xxx2

 $ umount /dev/xxx1
 $ umount /dev/xxx2
 $ sudo dd bs=16M status=progress if=WF5WRmail-x.x.x.img of=/dev/xxx

 4. eject /dev/xxx

+## Windows:

+Download Etcher, or some other SD Card image burning tool and use it to burn the image to the SD-Card

+## Mac:

+Download Etcher, and use it to burn the SD Card

+## Now complete the steps below:

 5. connect the new disk to the raspberry pi
 6. the pi will bootup, and run the extend file system routine, then reboot
 7. when the pi is up for good, connect to it by using the Rmail wifi SSID (this will change after the Setup script runs)
 8. now you are connected to the RMail SSID, you can get to the pi at 10.42.0.1
-9. bring up the webadmin, and do the Set Date and Time, then the Setup first time
+9. bring up the webadmin ( http://10.42.0.1:10000 ), and do the Set Date and Time
+10. then do the Setup first time
-10. After the setup, your wifi SSID will be    ```RMail-<callsign>```
+11. After the setup, your wifi SSID will be    ```RMail-<callsign>```
-11. You can then use the RMail email (10.42.0.1:4000)
+12. You can then use the RMail email ( http://10.42.0.1:4000 )

+See the details below:

 # First Steps